Creating Community Around The Music of Franz Schubert in Calgary

 Think of it as a Schubert music fan convention, with the intimacy of a house jam.

-How will it work?
+How does it work?

 The afternoon will be divided into half-hour performance slots, of which actual music may be approximately twenty minutes, and ten minutes for the audience to change rooms, have refreshments, and mingle.